UTSCCSCC01/finalprojects22-byte-peeps/doc/Frontend/frontend.md

 - Metrics Table

   - `MetricsTable.tsx`
-  - Contains default configuration for displaying consistent tables with server side paging
+  - Contains default configuration for displaying consistent tables with server side paging and filtering

 - Comments Table

   - `CommentsTable.tsx`: the actual component, utilizes the metrics table and the `useCommentsTable` custom hook to display comments for social media platforms

+- Posts Table

+  - `PostsTable.tsx`: the actual component, utilizes the metrics table and the `useCommentsTable` custom hook to display comments for social media platforms

 -Time Series Table